 Have you ever been in dire circumstances?
-David Miller is sharing a testimony today of God’s faithfulness when he was in need.
+I’m delighted to have David Miller on the blog today.
+He is sharing a testimony today of God’s faithfulness when he was in need.
 Read “My Everything” and be encouraged!

 In 2010, I undertook perhaps the most ambitious project of my lifetime, coordinating the marketing efforts for an Indiana-based corporate wellness company.
 Early efforts in 4 major US cities (Portland, Honolulu, Atlanta, Nashville) during the beta-phase of the project were achieving critical traction and laid the foundation for a national campaign that would be spearheaded from Charlotte in 2011.